 Domaine de Bonserine does not have a long history in Cote Rotie.
 The Northern Rhone Valley estate was founded in 1972 by Alfred Gerin , along with an American partner/investor.
 In 1989, Alfred Gerin left to help found Jean Michel Gerin.
 Today, Domaine de Bonserine is owned by Ets.
 Guigal , who purchased the estate in 2006.
 Domaine de Bonserine is situated in the north of Cote Rotie in Verenay, just a bit northeast of the town Ampuis.

 After Guigal took over Domaine de Bonserine, they made a serious financial commitment to update the winery, replant parts of the vineyard and produce the best wine possible.
-They built a state of the art cellar with temperature controlled, stainless steel tanks.
+They built a new, state of the art cellar with temperature controlled, stainless steel tanks.
 Much of the wine is now aged in 600 liter demi-muids, instead of smaller, standard 228 liter barrels.

 Domaine de Bonserine Vineyards, Wines, Winemaking